tingyik90/snackprogressbar/README.md

 Call `dismiss()` to dismiss the currently showing SnackProgressBar.
 The next SnackProgressBar in queue will be shown.
 Call `clearAll()` to dismiss the currently showing SnackProgressBar and clear all other SnackProgressBars in queue.

+For `TYPE_DETERMINATE`, call `setProgress()` to set the progress of ProgressBar.

+## JavaDoc
+For further information, see https://tingyik90.github.io/snackprogressbar/javadoc/

 ## Download
 In the project Gradle: